What Are the Signs and Symptoms of Low Testosterone and Hormonal Imbalance in Men?

 The fee to establish care is $275 for both males and females.
 This includes a 30 minute initial consultation with the Nurse Practitioner.
 During that consult, we will review the completed intake forms and draw blood for lab work to formulate the best course of care.
-The establish care fee does include the required blood testing that can be submitted to your insurance for coverage ($150) with our Quest Diagnostics cash-pay option.
+The establish care fee does include the required blood testing.

 Female Pellet Procedure: $450 (every 3-4 months)

 Male Follow-up blood draw after pellets: $75.0